Chia-Network/chia-docs/docs/guides/clawback/clawback-primitive-guide.md

 - The standalone clawback primitive doesn't implement wallet functionality to handle incoming clawbacks and resync deleted coin stores.
 Rather, it's for developers to understand the process of how clawbacks work.
 - Chia Network, Inc has added a user-friendly implementation of the clawback primitive to version 1.8.2 of the reference wallet.
 - A **synced full node** AND a synced wallet are required to use the clawback primitive.
 - You are recommended to test the clawback primitive on either the testnet or a simulator before moving to mainnet.
-For your reference, this guide will use testnet10.
+For your reference, this guide will use a testnet.
 - The clawback primitive currently only supports XCH/TXCH.
 It does not support CATs or NFTs.
 The `-w` flag will be ignored if it points to a non-XCH (or TXCH) wallet.

 :::